JulioDeBastiani/yolov3-tf2/README.md

 python train.py --batch_size 8 --dataset ~/Data/voc2012.tfrecord --val_dataset ~/Data/voc2012_val.tfrecord --epochs 10 --mode eager_fit --transfer fine_tune --weights ./checkpoints/yolov3-tiny.tf --tiny
 ```

+Alternatively ou can also use the bash based train scripts, to use them you have to:

+- Make sure tou have the `yolov3-tf2-gpu` conda environment already installed.

+- Modify the variables in the bash files `train-faces` or `train-person`:
+  - WEIGHT
+  - WEIGHTS_TINY
+  - FACE_SET=FaceDetection
+  - FACE_SET_FOLDER
+  - CHECKPOINTS_FOLDER
+  - EPOCHS
+  - BATCH_SIZE
+  - PERSON_SET (train-person only)
+  - PERSON_SET_FOLDER (train-person only)

+- Then use `bash train-faces` or `bash train-person` to train faces_model or person_model respectively.

 ### Tensorflow Serving
 You can export the model to tf serving
 ```